logo

 “Like me?”
 I didn’t get her point.

 “Oh, you mean my… performances!”
-I mumbled sourly because I had completely forgotten the bullshit I had told her about myself when we met the previous time.
-And since I was quite sure I would give her more of it pretty soon, I promptly tried to move to the next subject.
+I mumbled sourly because I had forgotten entirely the bullshit I told her about myself when we met the previous time.
+And since I was quite sure more would follow pretty soon, I promptly tried to move to the next subject.

 “Incidentally, have you, by any chance, come to invite me for a drink?”
-Sandra surprised me before I was able to do it, after which she smiled cunningly.
-“I’ve got about twenty minutes to kill before going out for a meeting.”
+Sandra beat me to it before I could do anything.
+She also smiled cunningly.
+“I’ve got about twenty minutes to kill before a meeting.”

 I looked at her, unsure at first.
-It wasn’t exactly my idea to change the subject, but unfortunately, I didn’t know how to refuse the offer.
-The problem was that every time I opened my mouth around this woman, I started talking nonsense and then my life was complicated.
-And since I hesitated for too long now, in the end, I just moved my head so indefinitely and confusingly that even I had no idea what my gesture was supposed to mean.
+It wasn’t exactly my idea of changing the subject, but unfortunately, I didn’t know how to refuse the offer.
+The problem was that I immediately started talking nonsense whenever I opened my mouth around this woman, and afterward, my life became complicated.
+And since I hesitated for too long now, in the end, to avoid the awkwardness, I moved my head so indefinitely and confusingly that even I had no idea what my gesture meant.

-Nevertheless, Sandra smiled at me and turned around to come out from behind the reception desk without commenting it.
+Nevertheless, Sandra just smiled and came out from behind the reception desk without further commenting.
 She grabbed me by the elbow and led me toward the bar, with which she actually stripped me of the chance to make a decision.
-I had no option but to accept her invitation, and we slowly headed, arm in arm, toward the pink neon above the glass door as if the place behind it was a wedding chapel in Vegas and we were getting married there.
-A few seconds later, she resumed the unpleasant subject.
+I had no option but to accept her invitation, and we slowly headed, arm in arm, toward the pink neon above the glass door as if we were heading to a wedding chapel in Vegas to get married.
+A few seconds later, my future “wife” resumed the unpleasant subject.

 “Old Bimbo was kind of famous in the old days,” she explained to me willingly.
-“He was actually the most stupid dog I’ve ever seen, and Rocky has taken after him.
-The only thing Junior cares about is eating oatmeal porridge and barking at a small footstool at my place.
+“He was actually the most stupid dog I’ve ever seen, and Rocky has taken after him, I guess.
+Junior only cares about one thing—eating oatmeal porridge and barking at a footstool at my place.
 I suppose he’s just angry that it won’t bark back.”

 I smiled sourly but considered it necessary to take some professional interest in the artistic career of the old cur.
 After all, I had to play the role I landed myself in!